Italian club Spezia wins in appeal against FIFA transfer ban - WHIZ News

 LAUSANNE, Switzerland (AP) — Spezia was cleared to resume player trading by sport’s highest court which gave its verdict Friday in the Italian soccer club’s appeal against a FIFA transfer ban.

 The Serie A club had a two-year ban on registering new players imposed by FIFA last year for alleged trafficking of young players from Nigeria.
-The players were signed before the club was bought by its current American owners.
+The players were signed before the club was bought by its current American owners, the Platek family.

 Spezia served the first part of its ban during the January transfer window and was told Friday its sanction was halved by the Court of Arbitration for Sport with the ban in the current offseason suspended for a probationary period of three years.